GaloisInc/crucible/crux-llvm/README.md

 * The `__VERIFIER_nondet_*` functions create non-deterministic values of the corresponding type.
 These symbolic values all have the name `x`.
   To supply distinct names, use the `crucible_*_t` functions, instead.

+Note that support for the SV-COMP API exists primarily for backward compatibility, since a large number of benchmarks already exist in that form.
+The `crucible.h` API allows for better explanations by a) allowing user-specified names for non-deterministic variables, and b) ensuring that the conditions used in assertions are directly available and not obscured by a conditional wrapper around an error function.

 # Standard C and C++ Libraries